sumatrapdfreader/sumatrapdf/readme.md

 Open `vs2019/SumatraPDF.sln` when using Visual Studio 2019

-You need at least version 16.4.
+You need at least version 16.4 of Visual Studio 2019.

 Notes on targets:
 * `x32_sp` target is for building for Windows XP and requires v141_xp toolset, which is an optional component of Visual Studio setup